|09:15-09:30||Coffee and Light Refreshments|

 Rajeev Alur is the Zisman Family Professor in Department of Computer and Information Science at the University of Pennsylvania.
 His research spans three subdisciplines in computer science: theoretical computer science (topics such as automata, logics, concurrency, and models of computation); formal methods in system design (topics such as computer-aided verification, software analysis, and system synthesis); and cyber-physical systems (topics such as embedded controllers, real-time systems, and hybrid systems).
 He is a member of Penn’s PRECISE Center and PL Club.

-Georgios Fainekos is an Assistant Professor at the School of Computing, Informatics and Decision Systems Engineering at Arizona State University.
-He is director of the Cyber-Physical Systems Laboratory (CPSLab) and he is also affiliated with the Center for Embedded Systems (CES).
-He received his Ph.D. in Computer and Information Science from the University of Pennsylvania in 2008 where he was affiliated with the GRASP Lab.
-Prof. Fainekos holds a Diploma degree (B.Sc. & M.Sc.) in Mechanical Engineering from the National Technical University of Athens and an M.Sc. degree in Computer and Information Science from the University of Pennsylvania.
+Bio: Georgios Fainekos is an Associate Professor at the School of Computing, Informatics and Decision Systems Engineering (SCIDSE) at Arizona State University (ASU).
+He is director of the Cyber-Physical Systems (CPS) Lab and he is currently affiliated with the NSF I/UCR Center for Embedded Systems (CES) at ASU.
+He received his Ph.D. in Computer and Information Science from the University of Pennsylvania in 2008 where he was affiliated with the GRASP laboratory.
+He holds a Diploma degree (B.Sc. & M.Sc.) in Mechanical Engineering from the National Technical University of Athens and an M.Sc. degree in Computer and Information Science from the University of Pennsylvania.
 Before joining ASU, he held a Postdoctoral Researcher position at NEC Laboratories America in the System Analysis & Verification Group.
-He is currently working in the area of Cyber-Physical Systems.
-In particular, his research interests include formal methods and logic, control theory and hybrid, embedded and real-time systems with applications to robotics and unmanned aerial vehicles.
-Prof. Fainekos is recipient of the NSF CAREER award.
-He was also recipient of the SCIDSE Best Researcher Junior Faculty award for 2013 and of the 2008 Frank Anger Memorial ACM SIGBED/SIGSOFT Student Award
+He is currently working on Cyber-Physical Systems (CPS) and robotics.
+In particular, his expertise is on formal methods, logic, artificial intelligence, optimization and control theory.
+His research has applications on automotive systems, medical devices, autonomous (ground and aerial) robots and human-robot interaction (HRI).
+In 2013, Dr. Fainekos received the NSF CAREER award.
+He was also recipient of the SCIDSE Best Researcher Junior Faculty award for 2013 and of the 2008 Frank Anger Memorial ACM SIGBED/SIGSOFT Student Award.

 His research has been in robotics (configuration-space a pproach to motion planning), computer vision (interpretation-tree approach to object recognition), machine learning (multiple-instance learning), medical imaging (computer-assisted surgery) and computational chemistry (drug activity prediction and protein structure determination from NMR & X-ray data).
 His current research is aimed at integrating task, motion and decision-theoretic planning for robotic manipulation.